pcotret/pcotret.github.io/document-camera/index.md

 ## Including the camera stream in a Discord meeting

 Solution is similar to Microsoft Teams.
-However, Discord a less buggy software for group meetings compared to Microsoft Teams.
+However, Discord is a less buggy software on Linux for group meetings compared to Microsoft Teams.
 With [OBS studio](https://obsproject.com/), we can easily get a cool setup with slides, document camera and even the presenter face if needed :blush:

 ![img5](./img/cam-img5.jpg)